 Taking note of major life changes will likely be the easiest place to start honing your active listening skills.
 Since change can be so exciting; marriages, new babies, and moving are all topics people love to share about.
 Consider showing how much you care about these changes by sending a quick Thnks.
 Is a new mom or dad on the team telling you how they are balancing parenthood and sleep with their office hours?
 A coffee and kind message could go a long way after that conversation.

 Not all change is easy, and showing you care can be even more important in those less-than-exciting moments.
 Family and friends could be sick, children might be moving away for college, and family pets may pass.
 Tread lightly here, since some changes can be very personal and acting without the right relationship to back it up can come off as inauthentic.
 If you feel comfortable doing so, a timely and thoughtful act of gratitude in these moments could be extremely impactful and deepen the relationship.
-Try sending a bowl of soup to an employee who had to take a sick day, or a sunny bouquet to remind someone that brighter days are on their way.
+Try sending a bowl of soup to an client who had to take a sick day, or a sunny bouquet to remind someone that brighter days are on their way.
 Showing that you’re listening, offering care and support, and following up kind words with thoughtful actions can be some of the most pivotal and memorable moments in relationship-building.

 Important dates and milestones